olivvybee/beehive/app/blog/posts/2023-08-19-how-renault-zoe-brake-lights-work.md

 ---
 title: 'How Renault Zoe Brake Lights Work'
 date: 2023-08-19T18:00:00Z
+description:
+  'I tested all the ways my electric car uses its brake lights in different conditions.'
 ---

 I recently bought a Renault Zoe electric car and when I saw the